DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 }
 ```

-The site value has to match the value in the Datadog SDK configuration.
-For more information, see the [Android Crash Reporting and Error Tracking documentation][6].
+The [site value][8] has to match the value in the Datadog SDK configuration.
+For more information, see the [Datadog Android SDK Gradle Plugin][6].

 To run the plugin after a build, export your API key as `DD_API_KEY` and run `(cd android && ./gradlew app:uploadMappingRelease)`.